raphassaraf/BOLD-fMRI-Deconvolution-NN/README.md

 ### 2️⃣ Simulated Data

-To overcome lack of ground truth and improve generalization:
+To overcome lack of ground truth and improve generalization simulated samples were generated through:

-- Generated piecewise-constant neural signals
+- Constructing piecewise-constant neural signals
-- Convolved with variable SPM (Statistical Parametric Mapping) HRFs
+- Convolving them with variable SPM (Statistical Parametric Mapping) HRFs
-- Added Gaussian noise matching real SNR levels
+- Adding Gaussian noise, matching real samples' SNR levels

-This allowed:
-- Controlled HRF variability
-- Larger training volume
-- Explicit ground truth access
+This allowed to control the HRF variability, train on a larger volume of data, and have explicit ground truth access.

 ![simulated sample % HRFs](figures/sim_data.png)